 I prefer volunteers who want a long stay, have good contact and experience with kids and, if possible, also good gardening and/or maintenance skills.
-I try to let people do the tasks that they feel most comfortable with, but I figure it's also good to go out of your comfort zone - as long as it's not too much...
+I try to let people do the tasks that they feel most comfortable with, though I believe it's also good to go out of your comfort zone - but not too much!

 If you want to stay a long time, it is a good idea if you first stay for a week or two, and then we make a final decision when we feel that both sides are happy and everything is working out well.

 I don't like to make definite plans many months or a year in advance, as I find that people's plans and circumstances often change.
 I try to be flexible, and you are welcome to contact me for a long or short stay - even at short notice.
 I usually try to have more than one person volunteering, so the house is not empty when I am at work and the kids are at school.
 Workawayers are welcome visitors and good company, and we all enjoy the positive energy that comes from meeting and hosting people from other parts of the world!